Wife Of Israeli PM Netanyahu Now Expected To Face Formal Charges

 This is likely the first of many indictments that will be made in the coming weeks as members of Benjamin Netanyahu’s inner circle are brought forward on charges.
 Regarding allegations of inappropriately spending on dinners, Sara Netanyahu claimed that the caretaker of the prime minister’s residence, Meni Naftali, inflated the costs of living at the residence.
 However, Israeli law officials responded by saying Netanyahu’s pattern of purchases could be tracked to before the hiring of Naftali.
 By all indications, the formal indictment will likely list four separate criminal charges.

-[Featured image by Abir Sultan/AP Images]
+[Featured Image by Abir Sultan/AP Images, Pool]